b-kwizera/alu-higher_level_programming/python-network_0/README.md

-Task 2: Bash script that sends a DELETE request using curl and displays the response body Task 3: Bash script to display allowed HTTP methods for a given URL using curl Task 4: Bash script to send GET request with header X-HolbertonSchool-User-Id using curl
+Task 2: Bash script that sends a DELETE request using curl and displays the response body Task 3: Bash script to display allowed HTTP methods for a given URL using curl Task 4: Bash script to send GET request with header X-HolbertonSchool-User-Id using curl Task 5: Bash script to send POST request with email and subject parameters using curl